matematiflo/matematiflo.github.io/FormalMath/Waseda2023.md

 - Mathematics uses the rules of logic for deductive reasoning.
 - *Classical logic* assumes the Law of Excluded Middle.
-- Proofs by contraposition or by contradiction are commonly used.
+- Proofs by contraposition or by contradiction are commonly used in mathematics.
 - Following Cantor, Hilbert, Zermelo, Fraenkel and Bourbaki, *set theory* serves as foundations of mathematics: numbers, functions, equivalence relations, *etc*, are all sets.
 - Some proof assistants use this same (set-theoretic) framework.
 - For the purpose of computer programming, type-theoretic foundations might be more convenient ("everything is a function").